What is business email compromise (BEC)?

 • Cybersecurity awareness training can help employees understand the dangers of oversharing on the social media platforms and apps that scammers use to find and research their targets.
 Training can also help employees spot BEC attempts and adopt best practices like verifying large payment requests before complying.

 • Email security tools may not catch every BEC email, particularly those coming from compromised accounts.
 However, they can help spot spoofed email addresses.
-Some tools can also flag suspicious email content that could signal a BEC attempt.
+Some tools can also flag suspicious email content that might signal a BEC attempt.

 Related solutions

-IBM Security Trusteer Rapport®
+IBM Security® Trusteer Rapport®

 IBM Trusteer Rapport helps financial institutions detect and prevent malware infections and phishing attacks by protecting their retail and business customers.